 The Board of Directors has established a procedure that enables shareholders to communicate in writing with members of the Board.
 Any such communication should be addressed to the Company's Secretary and should be sent to such individual c/o Bel Fuse Inc., 206 Van Vorst Street, Jersey City, New Jersey 07302.
 Any such communication must state, in a conspicuous manner, that it is intended for distribution to the entire Board of Directors.
-Shareholders may also communicate with the Board by directing communications through the Corporate Secretary by following instructions on the Company's Secretary will send a copy of such communication to each member of the Board, identifying it as a communication received from a shareholder.
+Shareholders may also communicate with the Board by directing communications through the Corporate Secretary by following instructions on the Company's website.
+Under the procedures established by the Board, upon the receipt of such a communication, the Company's Secretary will send a copy of such communication to each member of the Board, identifying it as a communication received from a shareholder.
 Absent unusual circumstances, at the next regularly scheduled meeting of the Board held more than two days after such communication has been distributed, the Board will consider the substance of any such communication.

 Board members are encouraged, but not required by any specific Board policy, to attend the Company's annual meeting of shareholders.
-All of the members of the Board attended the Company's 2012 annual meeting of shareholders.
+All of the members of the Board attended the Company's 2013 annual meeting of shareholders.